 As we’d finish unwrapping our presents, our mother would start unwrapping hers.
 She’d open her parcels and set them on the floor by the maroon velvet armchair, still in their boxes.
 ‘Well, better get moving,’ she’d say, and heave herself from the chair.
 ‘Got work to do.’

-And then the argument would start.
-I remember one year it was because Dad gave her a white Royal Albert teapot and as he put his arms around her, he said, ’I know it’s not much …’.
+And the mood would plummet.
+Not long after, the arguments would start.
+One year, it was because Dad gave her a white Royal Albert teapot and as he put his arms around her, he said, ’I know it’s not much.’

 My sister, brother, and I would slink away to our rooms, where we’d sit on our beds, dressing and undressing our new dolls as we tried to tune out the angry words and the yelling coming from the kitchen.